osism/documentation/source/preparations.rst

 ---------------

-After the first boot depending on the environment it is necessary to create the network configuration manually, because for example bonding or VLANs should be used.
+After the first boot depending on the environment it is necessary to create the network configuration for the management interface manually, because for example bonding or VLANs should be used.

 * https://baturin.org/docs/iproute2/
 * https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/networking_guide/sec-vlan_on_bond_and_bridge_using_ip_commands